 Nisqually Watershed (WRIA 11): A minimum instream flow was set for several locations along the mainstem of the Nisqually River in 1981.
 McAllister Creek, Lake Saint Clair, Eaton and Yelm Creeks are closed year-round to new water appropriations.
 Several tributaries of the Nisqually have seasonal closures, including Red Salmon, Toboton, and Lackamas Creeks.
 (WAC 173-511)

-Although exempt groundwater withdrawals (typically serve single-family homes) don’t require a water right permit, they are always subject to state water law.
+Although exempt groundwater withdrawals (which typically serve single-family homes) do not require a water right permit, they are always subject to state water law.
 In some instances, exempt groundwater withdrawals are regulated when they interfere with prior or senior water rights, including instream flow rules.
 Thurston County analysis of Ecology records show there are more than 34,000 exempt wells in Thurston County.
 Although water use by each of these homes is small, collectively they may reduce water quantity in rivers and streams.
-Under the 2018 Streamflow Restoration Act the County is working with other partners to understand the water needs of future rural residents, and to create a plan for each WRIA to address any impacts in ways that will result in the overall improvement of stream health.
+Under the 2018 Streamflow Restoration Act the county and other regional partners developed plans to understand the water needs of future rural residents and fish and wildlife.
+Each WRIA’s plan addresses expected impacts from new permit-exempt wells by identifying projects that will keep water in-stream and aim to preserve stream health from rural growth impacts occurring between 2019-2040.
+The county, along with other implementing governments and entities named in the plans, are jointly responsible for offsetting the consumptive use impacts of forecasted permit-exempt wells in WRIAs 11, 13, 14, and 22/23 during the planning horizon.
+Over 14,000 new permit-exempt wells are forecast for installation in these watersheds accordingly: WRIA 11, 2,987; WRIA 13, 2,616; WRIA 14, 4,294; and WRIA 22/23, 4,555.

 Projected population growth in both urban and rural areas may require additional groundwater withdrawals to serve new residents.
-Care must be taken to ensure that these withdrawals do not that jeopardize the survival of fish or other aquatic life.
+Care must be taken to ensure that these withdrawals do not jeopardize the survival of fish or other aquatic life.

 D. Air Quality

-The county’s air quality is generally good due to climate, physiography, and the limited number of particulate producing industries.
+The county’s air quality is generally good due to climate, physiography, and the limited number of particulate-producing industries.
 In the 1980’s, the urbanized area of the county was designated as a non-attainment area for PM10, meaning it was considered to have air quality worse than the National Ambient Air Quality standards as defined in the Clean Air Act.
-In resource, the Olympic Region Clean Air Agency (ORCAA) launched an aggressive campaign to curb emissions through the use of more efficient woodstoves and restrictions on outdoor burning.
+In response, the Olympic Region Clean Air Agency (ORCAA) launched an aggressive campaign to curb emissions through the use of more efficient woodstoves and restrictions on outdoor burning.
 Air quality in the county has improved measurably over the last 3 decades.
 Air quality is affected by the hot and dry summer conditions, often times accompanied by wildfires, that are predicted to worsen with climate change.